 As Google explains “people carry their devices everywhere they go and constantly use them to search”.
 So it is no surprise really that since 2016 mobile has fast overtaken traditional desktops as the most popular device for Internet browsing.
 And then we have tablets and iPads too… so in short, your website requires responsive mobile-friendly (mobile optimised) web design (or redesign) to keep it looking good (and working properly!) on all of these different device platforms.

 you say “How High?”

-As early as 2015, Google begun changes to their algorithm geared towards ranking mobile-friendly pages higher.
-In March 2018, Google began ranking and prioritising pages based on mobile-websites only.
+As early as 2015, Google began changes to their algorithm geared toward ranking mobile-friendly pages higher.
+In March 2018, Google began ranking and prioritising pages based on mobile websites only.
 This is BIG news from the world’s most used search engine – as it officially means Google see the internet as ‘Mobile First’.
 Now if your website isn’t up to scratch you will definitely pay the cost in your search visibility – but more importantly, in your client reach and business viability.

-Here are some more reasons to keep mobile-friendly:
+Here are some more reasons to keep mobile optimised:

 - “In 2018, 52.2% of all worldwide online traffic was generated through mobile phones, up from 50.3% in the previous year” (Statista, 2018)

 - In Australia, a whopping 90% of under 50-year-olds access the Internet via mobile.
 Between ages 50-64 it drops to 61% and for 65+ drops again to 33% (Zenith Report)